-Placing Fiddle Leaf Fig trees inside the house or apartment does not necessarily mean it will be difficult to maintain.
+Placing this big leaf indoor plant inside the house or apartment does not necessarily mean it will be difficult to maintain.

 Fiddle Leaf Fig is well suited for growing indoors because it does not become excessively large and at the same time remains noticeable.
 Fiddle Leaf Bush form is grown with multiple "plants" per pot (typically 2 to 3 stems).